Rice hull: Fertilizer and substrate

 Rice hulls can be composted, but their high lignin content can make this a slow process.
 Sometimes earthworms are used to accelerate the process.
 Using vermicomposting techniques, hulls can be converted to fertilizer in about four months.

 Rice hulls that are parboiled (PBH) are used as a substrate or medium for gardening, including certain hydrocultures.
 The hulls decay over time.
 Rice hulls allow drainage, and retain less water than growstones.
 It has been shown that rice hulls do not affect plant growth regulation.

 Fireworks

 Rice hulls are coated with fine-grained gunpowder and used as the main bursting charge in aerial fireworks shells.

 Fuel

 With proper techniques, rice hulls can be burned and used to power steam engines.
 Some rice mills originally disposed of hulls in this way.

-Unfortunately the direct combustion of rice hulls produces large quantities of smoke.
+The direct combustion of rice hulls produces large quantities of smoke.
 An alternative is gasification.
 Rice hulls are easily gasified in top-lit updraft gasifiers.
 The combustion of this rice hull gas produces a blue flame, and rice hull biochar makes a good soil amendment.

 Traditional brickmaking kilns in Mekong Delta are using rice hulls as fuel.